 Frequently Asked Questions (FAQ)

-Silent linear switches, such as the Cherry MX Silent Red, are generally the quietest available right out of the box because they have internal dampeners and no tactile bump to create extra noise.
+What is the quietest type of mechanical switch?
+Silent linear switches, such as the Cherry MX Silent Red, are generally the quietest available out of the box because they feature internal dampeners and lack a tactile bump that would create additional noise.

-While it’s difficult to be completely silent, a high-quality quiet mechanical keyboard with silent switches and sound-dampening mods can come very close to the noise level of a standard membrane keyboard, all while providing a vastly superior typing experience.
+Can a mechanical keyboard ever be as quiet as a membrane keyboard?
+While achieving complete silence is challenging, a high-quality quiet mechanical keyboard with silent switches and sound-dampening modifications can closely match the noise level of a standard membrane keyboard, while offering a superior typing experience.

-Yes, O-rings can help, but they are an older solution.
-They are small rubber rings placed on the keycap stem that cushion the bottom-out.
-However, they don’t affect the up-stroke noise and can sometimes make the typing feel “mushy.”
-Modern silent switches are a much more effective solution.
+Do O-rings actually make a keyboard quieter?
+O-rings can help reduce noise, but they are an older solution.
+These small rubber rings are placed on the keycap stem to cushion the bottom-out impact.
+However, they do not affect up-stroke noise and can sometimes result in a “mushy” typing feel; modern silent switches are a more effective solution.

 Your Journey to a Quieter Workspace